lucasri-silva/lucasri-silva/README.md

 ### About me :
- Hello!
-I'm Lucas, and I'm a computer engineering student from Brazil.
+ Hello, I'm Lucas!
+Studying Computer Engineering at CEFET-MG and doing a Master's in Informatics at the Polytechnic Institute of Bragança.
 You can find out more about me on LinkedIn and my personal website, both in the left panel.

 ### Languages and Tools :